ArcBees/dev-site/site/src/main/markdown/gwtp_v2/get-started/from-scratch/Create-Files.md

 ### Home Presenter {home-presenter}

 The last step!
-The home presenter is what will be displayed when someone first navigate to your application.
+The home presenter is what will be displayed when someone first navigates to your application.
 To do so, we will need to configure the `HOME` token we configured earlier.

 Create **client/application/home/HomePresenter.java**: